cns-iu/bbsrc/DEPLOYMENT.md

 ## Initial setup

-After installing the system requirements, run these commands:
+After installing the system requirements, run these commands (or `npm run setup`):

 ```
 cd /path/to/this/repository